Sunday, June 8, 2025

 Loss of Immune Tolerance

-- If your body loses central as well as peripheral tolerance, it can develop an autoimmune disorder.
+1. If your body loses tolerance to self-antigens, it can develop an autoimmune disorder.

-- If your body is fooled by certain pathogens into developing peripheral tolerance towards their antigens, your body cannot kill them ever.
+3. If your body is fooled by certain pathogens into developing tolerance towards their antigens, your body cannot kill them ever (immune escape)

-- If your body is fooled by certain tumour cells to develop central and peripheral tolerance towards their antigens, they can grow unchecked and become full-fledged cancers.
+4. If your body is fooled by certain tumour cells to develop tolerance towards their antigens, they can grow unchecked and become full-fledged cancers (tumour escape)

-Let us briefly see how our body can lose central and peripheral tolerance and develop autoimmunity.
+Let us understand how our body can lose immune tolerance and develop autoimmune conditions.

 How Various Autoimmune Conditions Develop

-Science still does not know why and how our immune system loses some of its tolerance to auto-antigens.
-But we can piece together some possibilities based on a few associations and circumstantial evidence.
+Science still does not know why and how our immune system loses some of its tolerance to self-antigens.
+But we can discuss some possibilities based on a few associations and circumstantial evidence.

 Genetics

-Genes can predispose one to develop autoimmune conditions.
-But that does not mean one will end up with one.
+Genes can predispose one to develop autoimmune conditions, which does not mean one will contract those diseases.
 It needs environmental triggers to initiate the process.
-In a way, genes lay down the fertile ground but you need a seed to get a tree growing in it.
+In a way, genes lay down a fertile ground but you need a seed to get a tree growing.
 The latter part is often an environmental trigger.
-Three points:

-- Concordance rate: Genetically identical twins have 25% to 50% chances of getting the same autoimmune disease.
-Genetically non-identical fraternal twins have 2% to 8% chances of getting the same autoimmune disease.
+2. Genetically identical twins have a 25 to 50 per cent chance of getting the same autoimmune disease.
+Genetically non-identical fraternal twins have a two to eight per cent chance of getting the same autoimmune disease.

-- Autoimmune gene: There is no single gene that causes all autoimmune disorders.
-Different genes are involved in different conditions.
+3. There is no single gene that causes all autoimmune disorders.
+Distinct genes are involved in different conditions.
 Plus, autoimmune conditions are considered to be multifactorial—caused by a combined effect of multiple factors.

-Read on Johns Hopkins Medicine website: How do autoimmune diseases unfold?
+Read on the Johns Hopkins Medicine website: How do autoimmune diseases unfold?

 Hormones

 Women have a much higher chance of developing autoimmune conditions.
+For example, rheumatoid arthritis affects thrice as many women as men.
 But then, they also have a stronger immune response to vaccines and infections than men do.
-One guess is the role of female sex hormones such as estrogens in immune function.
+One guess is the role of female sex hormones such as oestrogens in immune function.

 Infections

 Strep throat is a bacterial infection that can give you a sore throat.
-But an antigen on those bacteria resembles one on human heart cells.
+An antigen on those bacteria resembles one on human heart cells.
 After the body clears strep throat infection, it retains that record.
-Later on, it may mistakenly think that our body’s heart cells are a new strep throat infection and attack them.
+Later, it may mistakenly think that our body’s heart cells are a new strep throat infection and attack them.
 This can lead to rheumatic heart disease, an autoimmune condition.

 Stress

-Stress is caused by the perception of a threat.
+Stress is caused by threat perception.
 This leads to a fight-or-flight response—a survival act.
-As the body gears up for those two possible activities, it tones down various body systems that are not essential for them.
-The immune system is one of them.
+As the body gears up for those two possibilities, it tones down various body systems that are not essential for them, the immune system being one of them.

-This is achieved by the release of stress hormones such as cortisol and norepinephrine.
-They suppress the immune system.
-However, in cases of acute or extreme stress, we get disruption of the immune system and modification in the release of signaling molecules called cytokines.
-This can lead to the triggering of autoimmune conditions.
+A stressed body releases stress hormones such as cortisol and norepinephrine, which suppress the immune system.
+In acute or extreme stress, we get an immune system disruption, triggering autoimmune conditions.
 We know that individuals with stress-related disorders are:

 • WebMD: Severe Stress May Send Immune System Into Overdrive